 If you plan on staying at the beach, make sure you bring an extra bottle for that too and if you bring your dog hiking, there’s a need for even more water.
 In Spain, it’s easy for dogs to get heatstroke too if they don’t get enough water on a hot day.

 Other than this, the most used hiking gear for this hike is probably hiking poles.
-It’s definitely not necessary in my opinion, but a lot of people like bringing them as there are uneven parts, and the ascent after Las Negras is a little steep.
-You can see my top recommendations for hiking poles here.
-If you want to have a look at my favorite budget poles go directly to my Hiker Hunger trekking pole review.
+It’s definitely not a day hike essential for this trail in my opinion, but a lot of people like bringing them as there are uneven parts, and the ascent after Las Negras is a little steep.

 THINGS TO BRING: